 The default security mechanism of AnQiCMS template engine

-AnQiCMS uses a template engine syntax similar to Django, and this type of template engine was designed with security in mind from the outset.
-One of its core features is that it defaults to treating all inputs through{{变量}}The variable content output in form is automatically escaped as HTML entities.
-This means that when you directly output variables in the template, such as{{tdkTitle}}The template engine automatically converts HTML special characters (such as<Converted to<,>Converted to>,"Converted to") into their respective entities, preventing the browser from interpreting them as HTML tags or script code.
+AnQiCMS uses a template engine syntax similar to Django, this type of template engine was designed with security in mind from the outset.
+One of its core features is that it defaults to blocking all access to{{变量}}This is an automatic HTML entity escaping of the variable content.
+This means that when you directly output variables in a template, such as{{tdkTitle}}The template engine will automatically convert HTML special characters (such as<to&lt;,>to&gt;,"to&quot;etc.) to prevent the browser from interpreting these characters as HTML tags or script code.

-This automatic escaping mechanism is the primary defense line of AnQiCMS against XSS attacks.It ensures that even if malicious users try to inject script code into the input fields of TDK content, these codes will be treated as plain text when output on the page and will not be executed by the browser, thereby greatly reducing the risk of XSS attacks.
+This automatic escaping mechanism is the primary defense of AnQiCMS against XSS attacks.It ensures that even if malicious users try to inject script code into the input fields of TDK content, these codes will be treated as plain text when output on the page and will not be executed by the browser, thereby greatly reducing the risk of XSS attacks.

 <title>{% tdk with name="Title" %}</title>